Houston Medical Malpractice Lawyer

 To establish an at-fault physician’s liability for your injuries, you will need to gather clear and sufficient evidence to establish four important elements.

-The medical professional you are holding liable in your claim must owe you a duty of care at the time of the malpractice.
-This means that you must have received treatment from the professional at his or her office, hospital, or other medical facility.
+The medical professional you are holding liable in your personal injury claim must owe you a duty of care at the time of the malpractice.
+This means that you must have received medical treatment from the professional at his or her office, hospital, or other medical facility.
 You cannot file a claim against a doctor friend who provides medical advice at a party, for example, but you could hold him or her liable if you visit his or her office and receive a misdiagnosis.

 Breach of Duty